asdoria/SyliusPictogramPlugin/README.md

 >
 Then go on ["Pictograms Groups" in the back office](https://demo-sylius.asdoria.fr/admin/pictogram-groups/) and follow usage lines below.

+Note that we have developed several other open source plugins for Sylius, whose demos and documentation are listed on the [following page](https://asdoria.github.io/).

 ## Usage

 1. In the back office, under `Catalog`, enter `Pictogram Groups`.
 Create a group using a unique code